billbrod/spatial-frequency-preferences/README.md

 `cluster.json` is an included configuration file with some reasonable values for the cluster (feel free to change these as needed).

+# Eventual sharing goals

+I would like to make this as easy for others to reproduce as possible.
+To that end I'll eventually upload the (complete?) dataset to openneuro.org and provide people with two entry points.
+They can either

+1. Rerun my entire analysis by downloading just the `derivatives/freesurfer` and subject directories, along with a Docker or Singularity (haven't decided) container and then use the Snakefile.
+Ideally this will be able to make use of parallelization because otherwise it will take forever (~20 minutes to preprocess each run, ~2 hours for each session's GLMdenoise).
+Can't make this the default because of how long it would take to run linearly and the matlab requirement (for GLMdenoise). (will also require FSL and Freesurfer)
+2. Trust my analysis up until the outputs of GLMdenoise_realigned.
+Download the data from that point and re-run everything afterwards, which will be pure python and not take nearly as long.
+This I can probably do using BinderHub (though I'll need to double-check how long creating the various csv files takes), and give people the option to take the outputs of the `first_level_analysis` or trust mine.

 Project Organization
 ------------